syedadayemi/cyclistic-case-study/README.md

 ## Process
 This part got a bit messy and took a bit of time since the files were so large and I didn't have the systems to handle that.

 Overall, I checked the files individually in Excel.
 I checked for duplicates for the ride_id (which would be check again in SQL later) and removed those.
-I also went through each column to double check nothing was misspelled.
+I also went through each column to double check nothing was misspelled by filtering each column.

 Before shifting them out of Excel to SQL, I created two new columns, one for ride_length and another for day_of_week.